It's a New Day in Public Health.

 Health in All Policies (HiAP) is a collaborative approach that integrates and articulates health considerations into policymaking across sectors to improve the health of all communities and people.
 HiAP recognizes that health is created by a multitude of factors beyond healthcare and, in many cases, beyond the scope of traditional public health activities.
-The HiAP approach provides one way to achieve the National Prevention Strategy and Healthy People 2020 goals and enhance the potential for state, territorial, and local health departments to improve health outcomes.
-The HiAP approach may also be effective in identifying gaps in evidence and achieving health equity
+The HiAP approach may also be effective in identifying gaps in evidence and achieving health equity.

 The National Prevention Strategy provides a HiAP framework to guide our nation in the most effective and achievable means for improving health and well-being.
 It integrates recommendations and actions across multiple settings to focus on both increasing the length of people’s lives and ensuring that their lives are healthy and productive.
 The broad goal of achieving better health has resulted in a call to action across the country that encompasses everything from promoting healthy behaviors to creating environments that make it easier to exercise and access healthy foods.

 (Source: Centers for Disease Control and Prevention, Office of the Associate Director for Policy)

 Florida Department of Health recognizes and assists communities making Health in All Policies an integral part of their comprehensive planning.
 Each year, FDOH invites communities to share their stories and best practices for a chance to be honored through the Healthy Community Champions Recognition Program.